 Journal: Lancet, Aug 1998;352(9127):548

-Comments and Key points about attractiveness and BMI
+Comments and Key points about the perfect bmi for attractiveness

-This is the kind of study that could be someone’s school science project.
-I have no criticism of this little study, but it would be interesting to have more data, from different aged men and women, rating different ages of women and men.
+This is the kind of study that would be perfect for a school science project.
+I have no criticism of this little study, but it would be interesting to have more data from different aged men and women rating different ages of women and men.

 A gentleman friend of mine once said:

-This study is from 1998.
-Other subsequent studies have found a body mass index in young adult women of between 18 to 19 is most attractive.
+This study is from 1988, this is obviously quite old now.
+Subsequent studies have found that a body mass index in young adult women of between 18 to 19 is the most attractive.